-15. We will review a sample of 10 transfers from nondistributable income to distributable, understand the basis of the transfer, and ensure it has been transferred in accordance with the specified timescales.
-For the nondistributable income transferred out, we will select a sample of 10 payments and ensure the explanation of the use to which the amounts were put agrees to source documentation.
+15. We will review a sample of 10 transfers from non- We have selected a sample of 10 distributable income to distributable, understand the basis of payments to rights holders to the transfer, and ensure it has been transferred in accordance ensure that payments were with the specified timescales.
+For the non-distributable income made in line with the 9 months transferred out, we will select a sample of 10 payments and deadline set out in the ensure the explanation of the use to which the amounts were Regulations.
+No matters to put agrees to source documentation. report.
+16. We will obtain a detailed analysis of the amounts received from and paid to other CMOs disclosed in accordance with section 21(4)(k)(i) of the Regulations and: agree the aggregate amounts received from and paid to VPL does not receive amounts from or pay amounts to other CMOs - therefore no information has been disclosed.